arnecoomans/Maintenance/README.md

 ## Usage

 ## Available tasks
-- pass
+- pass - do nothing.
+Great for testing.
-- show_config
+- show_config - show config as is applied in the application.
+- backup_config - create backup of file if content differs from last known backup.
-- backup_mysql
+- backup_mysql - create mysql dump of specified databases.
+-